History of the

 During the American Great Depression of the early 1930s, the American Legion grew concerned over public sentiment that Democracy was crumbling.
 How, the American Legion wondered, could America train its young people in the process of self-government as effectively as Fascist Italy and Nazi Germany seemed to be training their youth groups in the promulgation of totalitarian forms of government?

 American Legionnaires decided that the best way to learn something was by practicing it.
 In 1935, they began to gather young men representing different high schools together for a few days each summer in a citizenship training program on the processes of city and state government.
 They called this fledgling program 'American Legion Boys State.'
-As American Legion Boys State programs succeeded and spread throughout the United States, the American Legion Auxiliary began providing similar opportunities for young women, leading to the creation of Girls State programs throughout the country.
-The first Girls State session was conducted in 1938, and the first ALA California Girls State session followed in 1940.
-Since 1948, Girls State programs have been a regular part of the American Legion Auxiliary's citizenship programs.
-By 1984, Girls State sessions were held in all fifty states.
+As American Legion Boys State programs succeeded and spread throughout the United States, the American Legion Auxiliary began providing similar opportunities for young women, leading to the creation of ALA Girls State programs throughout the country.
+The first ALA Girls State session was conducted in 1938, and the first ALA California Girls State session followed in 1940.
+Since 1948, ALA Girls State programs have been a regular part of the ALA's citizenship programs.
+By 1984, ALA Girls State sessions were held in all fifty states.

-After the conclusion of all Girls State sessions each summer, the American Legion Auxiliary hosts Girls Nation, a similar program which educates attendees in the processes of federal government.
-Each Girls State session from around the country sends two senators to attend this prestigious program as a culmination of their educational experience.
-Girls Nation has been held in Washington, D.C., the nation's capital, for one week each summer since 1947.
-Girls Nation senators get hands-on experience with American Government systems, as well as exposure to American history through visits to the U.S. Capitol, the White House, Arlington National Cemetery and the Tomb of the Unknown Soldier, and other historically important sites.
+After the conclusion of all ALA Girls State sessions each summer, the American Legion Auxiliary hosts ALA Girls Nation, a similar program which educates attendees in the processes of federal government.
+Each ALA Girls State session from around the country sends two senators to attend this prestigious program as a culmination of their educational experience.
+ALA Girls Nation has been held in Washington, D.C., the nation's capital, for one week each summer since 1947.
+ALA Girls Nation senators get hands-on experience with American Government systems, as well as exposure to American history through visits to the U.S. Capitol, the White House, Arlington National Cemetery and the Tomb of the Unknown Soldier, and other historically important sites.

 STAFF, FUNDING, & DELEGATE SELECTION

 ALA California Girls State is staffed by American Legion Auxiliary members who volunteer their time and effort to this enterprise.
-All Girls State programs' administrative costs are defrayed by their Department (state-level) organizations.
-All costs for Girls Nation, including transportation, are financed by the American Legion Auxiliary's national organization.
-Delegates to Girls State programs are selected with the help of their high school principals on the basis of potential leadership qualities and must be between their Junior and Senior years in high school to qualify.
+All ALA Girls State programs' administrative costs are defrayed by their Department (state-level) organizations.
+All costs for ALA Girls Nation, including transportation, are financed by the American Legion Auxiliary's national organization.
+Delegates to ALA Girls State programs are selected with the help of their high school principals on the basis of potential leadership qualities and must be between their Junior and Senior years in high school to qualify.
 Through these programs, it is estimated that each summer the American Legion Auxiliary is adding 19,000 young women trained in the processes of government to a group of women that has now reached over one million.